douga19/introduction-linux/docs/contents/tp1.md

     * `*` can represent a possibily empty string of characters, except if it is the first character of the string and the string starts with a dot (`.`) ;

     * `[ ]` represents a single character that is in the range of characters specified between the brackets.
 You can use intervals, like in `[a-z]` which represents a single lowercase letter or in `[0-5]` which represents a single digit between `0` and `5`.
 You can invert the search by starting the interval with `^`: for instance `[^0-9]` represents a single character that is anything but a digit.

+    * `?` represents a single character, except if it is the first character of the string and the string starts with a dot (`.`).

     * You may get further details in `man bash` at the Pathname Expansion section.